 1. Lab Experiments

 It is difficult to conduct some experiments in natural settings as many extraneous variables can become a problem for the research.
 So, researchers conduct the experiments in a controlled manner in laboratories or research centers.
 It is easy to manage the independent and dependent variables in the controlled settings.
-For example, if the researcher wants to study the effect of music (Instrumental, Pop, classical, etc.,) on the health of the patients, then the researcher will conduct this study in a room rather than in a natural environment as it’s easy to keep extraneous variables constant in the closed settings.
+For example, if the researcher wants to study the effect of different kinds of music like pop, classical, etc., on the health of the patients, then the researcher will conduct this study in a room rather than in a natural environment as it’s easy to keep extraneous variables constant in the closed settings.
 Here, music is the independent variable and health is the dependent variable.
-If the experiment may have been conducted outside the lab then extraneous variables like sunlight, weather, noise, etc., may have interfered with the study and manipulated the results of the research.
+If the same experiment is conducted outside the lab, then extraneous variables like sunlight, weather, noise, etc., may interfere with the study and manipulate the results of the research.